core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Update Endpoint Links {#link-up}

-A iPATCH (PATCH) update adds, removes or changes links of a registration by including link update information in the payload of the update with a media type that still needs to be defined.
+An iPATCH (or PATCH) update {{RFC8132}} adds, removes or changes links of a registration by including link update information in the payload of the update with a media type that still needs to be defined.

 # RD Groups {#group}